-Assets (billions of BGN) Liabilities (billions of BGN V)

-Cash and foreign 6.722 Currency in 8.728

-currency circulation

-denominated

-deposits

-Monetary gold and 3.053 Liabilities to banks 6.177

-other monetary

-gold instruments

-Investments in 16.332 Liabilities to 4.359

-securities government and

-other government

-budget institutions

-Banking Department 5.835

-deposit
+Assets (billions of BGN) Liabilities (billions of BGN) Cash and foreign currency denominated deposits 6.722 Currency in circulation 8.728 Monetary gold and other monetary gold instruments 3.053 Liabilities to banks 6.177 Investments in securities 16.332 Liabilities to government and other government budget institutions 4.359 Banking Department deposit 5.835

 Most of the reserve assets of the BNB are in the form of eurodenominated debt securities (bonds).
-The BNB may hold eurodenominated deposits either at the European Central Bank or at highlyrated commercial banks.
+The BNB may hold eurodenominated deposits either at the European Central Bank or at highly-rated commercial banks.
 If the BNB holds deposits at the ECB, that would be a form of euro base money.
 If the deposits are held at a commercial bank, it would be a form of credit, in effect another type of debt instrument.